 Field-hunting tip

-Look in oxidized zones of sulfide ore deposits country — that is the host setting where fibroferrite typically forms.
+Look in oxidized zones of sulfide ore deposits country, the host setting where fibroferrite typically forms.
 If you start seeing jarosite, copiapite, coquimbite in float, you are in the right ground.
 Field specimens usually show a fibrous, acicular, radiating, globular habit, so train your eye for that shape before scanning the outcrop.